Agouti coloration genetics: Mice

 This is not a complete list of mouse agouti alleles.

+The nonagouti allele a is unusually likely to revert to the black-and-tan allele at or to the white-bellied agouti allele AW.

+Agouti production is regulated by multiple different promoter regions, capable of promoting transcription just in the ventral (belly) area, as seen in white-bellied agouti and black-and-tan mice, or all across the body but just during a specific part of the hair growth cycle, as seen in agouti and white-bellied agouti.

 Lethal yellow and viable yellow cause obesity, features of type II diabetes, and a higher likelihood of tumors.
 In normal mice Agouti is only expressed in the skin during hair growth, but these dominant yellow mutations cause it to be expressed in other tissues including liver, muscle, and fat.
 The mahogany locus interacts with Agouti and a mutation there can override the pigmentation and body weight effects of lethal yellow.

+Viable yellow agouti mice can inherit epigenetic differences from their dam affecting how yellow or brown they become.

 The mouse agouti gene is found on chromosome 2.

 Dogs

 In dogs, the agouti gene is associated with various coat colors and patterns.

 The alleles at the A locus are related to the production of agouti-signaling protein (ASIP) and determine whether an animal expresses an agouti appearance and, by controlling the distribution of pigment in individual hairs, what type of agouti.
 There are four known alleles that occur at the A locus: